 Meanwhile, juice 5 or 6 lemons to get 1 cup lemon juice.
 I use my hands, but if you have a juicer, go for it.

 Combine simple syrup, lemon juice, and water in a pitcher, and add ice.
 Add lemon slices and mint to the pitcher.
 Now you have Virgin Lemonade.

-To spike the lemonade, either add the booze to the pitcher itself, or (my personal preference), sugar the rim of a tumbler, add ice and about a shot of liquor, and fill the glass with lemonade.
+To spike the lemonade, either add the booze to the pitcher itself, or (my personal preference), sugar the rim of a tumbler, add ice and an ounce of booze, and fill the glass with lemonade.
 Garnish with a lemon wedge and a mint sprig.